grettke/help/help.md

 So let Emacs search how it was built to search instead of attempting to make it case-sensitive everywhere.
 Emacs already makes it easy to perform case-sensitive searches when you want.
 It is simple and predictable.

-When you don&rsquo;t want to do that interactively type M-c in the search input area to toggle case sensitivity.
+When you don't want to do that interactively type M-c in the search input area to toggle case sensitivity.

-When you don&rsquo;t want to do that non-interactively then search for that command or activities toggling variable `M-x apropos-variable RET case-fold-search RET` and bind it during the search.
+When you don't want to do that non-interactively then search for that command or activities toggling variable `M-x apropos-variable RET case-fold-search RET` and bind it during the search.

 Make `isearch` automatically search for Unicode homoglyphs of the search characters.